All students are expected to read, be familiar with, and comply with, the CMU Policy on Academic Integrity.

-Any work submitted as a homework assignment or an examination must be entirely your own, developed this semester, and must not be derived in part or whole from work of others.
+Any work submitted as a homework assignment, quiz, or examination must be entirely your own, developed this semester, and must not be derived in part or whole from work of others.
 For homework assignments, you may discuss problems with other students who are currently in the course, but only as outlined in the section about cooperative learning below.
 You may consult a current teaching assistant for this course or a tutor provided by Academic Development, but you should not ask these individuals for detailed help in writing homework solutions.

 You must not search the internet (or library or other external source) for homework or exam solutions, and you must not use solutions developed in prior semesters of this course or in related courses.
 If you took this course in a prior semester you are not allowed simply to hand in verbatim copies of any solutions from before, including your own work.
 You may consult your own prior work in developing new solutions, but you should write all your work for this semester from scratch.

 You must not look at or alter any part of anyone else's homework solution or exam paper.
 In particular, you must not copy, use as a guide, or cut-and-paste, any homework solutions or exam solutions of another student, or provide such solutions to another student.

 You should take appropriate care to prevent other students from